Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

 </details>

-## Not All OS are the same:
+### Not All OS Are The Same:

 <details><summary>Not All OS are the same</summary>

 ## Managing Systems:

-- you can manage system in the following ways
+you can manage systems in the following ways:

-1. Server by server
+1. Server by Server
    - connecting to each and every single server
    - execute different command while using different linux distributions